Jeffrey-Fazal/project1pricematcher/Progress/Status.md

 # TO DO

 * User sessions and ability to save products
+* API show alternative price
 * First join table migration
+* map products and categories
+* map products and stores

 # Completed
 * Product migration